project-SIMPLE/simple.NSTDA.gama/README_VU1.md

 - In-app glossary
 -->

-- Fact sheets
+- Work sheets
-   - Phenology fact sheets:
+   - Phenology work sheets:
    Worksheets that indicate the fruiting periods of each species and support in-group decision-making about which member will enter which zone.
    - Seed Collection Plan: A worksheet that guides students to calculate the minimum and maximum number of seeds to collect for each species.
    Player can use it to design their seed collection strategy for each round before entering the forest trails.

-- External links to resources (link)
+- External links to resources\
+ (link canva)

 - Teacher's guide availability